 But understanding and integrating human elements into IT security isn’t all about protecting the bottom line and usability.
 It’s also about understanding human error and the role it plays in security.
 According to the International Association of Privacy Professionals, inadvertent errors are responsible for far more data breaches than malicious activity, and most of those issues can be chalked up to human error.

-IT security professionals can’t just consider their technology resources and business needs; they must also consider how people will interact with processes and machines and what unplanned outcomes might result from those interactions.
+IT security professionals can’t just consider their technology resources and business needs; they must also consider how users interact with processes and machines and what unplanned outcomes might result from those interactions.
 By including such concepts in your strategy, you’re better positioned to develop security that guards against human error.

 A Challenge for IT Departments

-Incorporating Human Factors into an effective IT security strategy can be challenging simply because people aren’t always consistent.
+Applying Human Factors into an effective IT security strategy can be challenging simply because people aren’t always consistent.
 IT professionals can’t assume that because one person or team does something a certain way, everyone else will do the same.
 Gathering data from as many users and situations as possible are important to mapping security needs and appropriate processes, making IT project management inherently valuable to security teams and development projects.

-Whether you’re looking to develop all-new security protocols, want to put systems in place that appropriately integrate technology or people, or need to update failing security systems, reach out to EIRE Systems for assistance with IT security policies and penetration testing.
+Whether you’re looking to develop all-new security protocols, want to put intelligent systems in place that appropriately integrate technology or people, or need to update failing security systems, reach out to EIRE Systems for assistance with IT security policies and penetration testing.